Code of Conduct

 • Keep the building and grounds clean and tidy.

-• Teaching students how to respect different cultures and beliefs
+• Fostering respect for different cultures and beliefs

 View division Code of Student Conduct and Student Acceptable Use of Technology form